Jomme5/AddressToGPSII/README.md

 4. Sometimes you have to uninstall the previous version of the app before you can succesfully install a newer version.

 Not taking some or all of these requirements may end up with a revealing error message 'app not installed.'

+# How to use?

+Type in an address, place or city.
+You'll get a list of results where you can chose from.
+A short press on the item, will open up a menu of geographical apps for further processing, a long press on the item will copy the coordinates in to the clipboard.

 # Faq: